transpaer/transpaer-api-rust/README.md

-# Sustainity
+# Transpaer

-This repository defines the public API for the Sustainity project for Rust programming language.
+This repository defines the public API for the Transpaer project for Rust programming language.

-More on the sustainity project on its website: [sustainity.dev](https://sustainity.dev/).
+More on the Transpaer project on its website: [transpaer.app](https://transpaer.app/).

-The API definition itself can be found in [a separate repositiory](https://github.com/sustainity-dev/sustainity-api).
+The API definition itself can be found in [a separate repositiory](https://github.com/transpaer/transpaer-api).

 # For manintainers